It was the happiest day of your life.

 You look down at your left hand and stare at your wedding band.
 Something's not quite right anymore.
 Nothing has changed about the way you feel in your relationship—if anything, the bond with your spouse has gotten even stronger.

 You're not, however, feeling quite as loving towards your wedding band.
-In fact, you're thinking of getting an upgrade.
+In fact, you're thinking of upgrading to an affordable tungsten ring.

 But, does that make you a bad person?
 Of course not.
 Does it mean you don't love your spouse?
 Absolutely not.

 It means you have grown, and you want a ring to better reflect that growth.
 There are just a few things you should know before upgrading your wedding ring.
 Read on to find out how to get rid of that guilt and just go for it.

 Why You Shouldn't Feel Guilty About Upgrading Your Wedding Ring

 There are plenty of reasons you might want a wedding ring upgrade that don't make you the worst spouse ever.
 They don't even make you a bad spouse.
 They just make you human.

 Let's face it.
 Nice weddings don't come cheap.
 It's entirely possible that when you first bought your wedding ring, your budget was much lower than it is now.

 Maybe you opted for a wedding ring without diamonds and now you're looking for something a little more eye-catching.